tanmayshah10/COMS_W4995_Project/README.md

 # Semantic Correction for Pre-Trained Word Embeddings

-This repo contains code to inject semantic information into pre-trained syntactic word embeddings by balancing syntactic and semantic loss.
+This repo contains code to inject semantic information into pre-trained syntactic word embeddings by minimizing the sum of syntactic and semantic loss.

 The **syntactic loss** is calculated from pre-trained embeddings and assumed to be zero on initialization, since pre-trained embeddings are trained on syntactic features ( e.g. context windows or dependency relations).